Grants

 Equitable Participation

 Project are dedicated to correcting historical and systemic disadvantages within the realm of climate solutions.
-They empower groups and facilitate inclusive participation, ensuring all voices are heard, particularly those most affected by climate policies and practices.
+They facilitate inclusive participation and empower all voices to be heard, particularly those most affected by climate change.

 Community and Partnerships